-- Open floor plan with first floor living
+- Open floor plan with single-level living

-- Energy STAR rated windows with improved insulation and UV coating
+- EnergySTAR rated windows with improved insulation and UV coating

 - Upgraded insulation packages to prevent air leaks and improve the quality of indoor air